Phalcode/gamevault-docs/docs/server-docs/setup/synology-container-manager.md

 In this guide, you will learn how to set up GameVault on such a system using Docker Compose.

-:::warning Not tested
+:::note Contribute to this page!
-Unfortunately, none of our team members uses Synology or Container Manager, this guide was written blindly with inspirations from [Dr. Frankenstein's guide](https://drfrankenstein.co.uk/jellyseerr-in-container-manager-on-a-synology-nas/).
-GameVault lives from Contributions.
-If you use a Synology system and have tested this, kindly remove this warning from our documentation page.
-If you found anything important to add to this guide or are able to provide some screenshots, it would be awesome if you edit this page aswell.
+Unfortunately, none of our team members uses Synology Hardware and this guide was written blindly.
+The GameVault Docs live from contributions.
+If you use a Synology system kindly contribute some screenshots to this page.
+Thanks!
 :::

 ## Prerequisites